iamaaditya/iamaaditya.github.io/_posts/2018-02-01-demo-for-pixel-deflection.md

 **What**

-1. Select a random pixel and replace it with another randomly selected pixel from a local neighbourhod; we call this as pixel deflection (PD).
+1. Select a random pixel and replace it with another randomly selected pixel from a local neighbourhood; we call this as pixel deflection (PD).

 2. Use a class-activation type map (R-CAM) to select the pixel to deflect.
 Less important the pixel for classification higher the chances that it will get deflected.